JamesR-J/model-based_rl_main/README.md

 over a GP, it seems to be fine without it but maybe will lead to some errors?

 Also have done the same for _check_is_lower_triangular on parameters.py:158 for a similar reason

+FURTHER in gpjax package dataset.py:92 and dataset.py:115 I have switched off _check_shape and _check_precision respectively as this prevented passing the gpjax Dataset through a vmap even if it wasn't being "vmapped"